 Pelvic pain is a complex but common women’s health issue that may indicate a more serious underlying problem.
-Kenneth Konsker, MD, FACOG , and Nadina Tackore, MD, accurately diagnose and treat all types of pelvic pain at Minimally Invasive Center for Women in Boca Raton, Florida.
+The team at Lucina Women's Health and Midwifery accurately diagnoses and treats all types of pelvic pain at their offices in Boca Raton and Boynton Beach, Florida.
 If you’re concerned about pelvic pain, call or book an appointment online today.

 Pain that occurs in your pelvis, or the area between your hips and below your belly button, is a common symptom that may be related to numerous different causes.
 Your pelvic area contains several organs, muscles, and nerves, any of which may be the source of pain.

 Women’s pelvic pain may be a symptom of an underlying gynecological disorder, such as endometriosis.
 Other times, pelvic pain may continue without ever discovering a separate, diagnosable condition.

 Although pain is the primary symptom, it can vary in type, intensity, duration, and frequency.
 It can be sharp and stabbing or dull and throbbing.
 The intensity of your pelvic pain doesn't necessarily correlate with the severity of the underlying problem.

 Sometimes pelvic pain only occurs at certain times, such as just before or during your menstrual period.
 In other cases, pelvic pain may persist continually.
 Pelvic pain that lasts longer than six months is considered chronic.

 You may experience pelvic pain surrounding specific events, such as your period, sex, or exercise.
 Other times, pelvic pain may come on unexpectedly, or persist throughout the day.